Other sites chronicling the world of puzzles.

 My favorite solving program.
 Tremendously smooth and versatile.

-Jim Horne's database tells you everything you could want to know about any New York Times crossword.
+This powerful database tells you everything you could want to know about any New York Times crossword.